TimKoornstra/SAURON/README.md

 The trained model is also available on the Hugging Face Model Hub.
 You can find it [here](https://huggingface.co/TimKoornstra/SAURON).

+The thesis itself can be found in this repository as the `SAURON-thesis.pdf` file.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.